 Burbank lived in his fine place on Tupper street from 1906 until his death in 1926.
 During this time it was his home-office, with almost all of the first floor dedicated to running his business.
 After he moved, Burbank referred to his former residence and surrounding grounds as the “Old Homestead,” or just the “Experimental Farm.”
 Burbank’s focus was clearly on the new house; It was on those front steps that he was photographed with Edison, Henry Ford, and other celebs that came calling, and he turned his front yard into a showcase for Shasta Daisies or other “new creations” that he sought to promote.

-Alas, nothing can be found about what happened to the house after Burbank died, except that his widow Elizabeth soon moved back into the cottage.
-Memories, photos of that lost house on Tupper street are most welcome.
-(UPDATE: The house was sold after his death and leased to the Burbank Business College.
-It was later sold to the Salvation Army, which used it as a family shelter.
-The Santa Rosa Urban Renewal purchased it in 1963 and demolished the home on April 2, 1964 in order to realign Sonoma Avenue.)
+After Burbank died, his widow Elizabeth soon moved back into the farmhouse and the house was leased or sold in 1933 to the Burbank Business College with the understanding “Luther Burbank’s office and the room in which he died will be preserved for all time,” according to the Press Democrat.
+It was later sold to the Salvation Army, which leased it to the County Farm Bureau in 1945 until the group made it their own headquarters in 1947.
+The Santa Rosa Urban Renewal Agency (URA) purchased it in 1963 and demolished the home on April 2, 1964 in order to realign Sonoma Avenue.

 Mr. Burbank’s New Home